-Composting toilets are able to recycle human waste in a similar way that your garden composter does.
-The toilet's compost chamber is used for the decomposition process, while evaporation helps empty 90% of water from the solid material and return it back into our atmosphere.
+Composting toilets such as the Nature’s Head are able to recycle human waste in a similar way that your garden composter does.
+The toilet’s compost chamber is used for the decomposition process, while evaporation helps empty 90% of water from the solid material and return it back into our atmosphere.

 A composting toilet is a simple-yet-complicated machine that must perform three separate processes to complete the decomposition of the waste.

 First, the liquid and solid waste are broken down quickly without any odor thanks to natural bacteria that is present in the system.

 Next, by letting it go through an extra step of heating before mixing with soil-building lime, you can be sure your finished product will be safe.